-How the Godly are Beguiled None of us is ever sinless, but where this kind of victim is concerned, the enemy more often latches onto weakness--a hidden spot of vulnerability.
+None of us is ever sinless, but where this kind of victim is concerned, the enemy more often latches onto weakness--a hidden spot of vulnerability.
 Satan knows that weakness can turn to sin in a heartbeat when exposed to the right amount of pressure.

 I have become more and more convinced that victims of seduction share certain vulnerabilities at the time of their attacks.
 Please consider carefully this list of the weaknesses that many Christians carry in their hearts, minds and souls.

 1. Ignorance.
 Without exception, the No. 1 element that sets believers up for seduction is ignorance.
 Throughout the remainder of the list, you will see signs of ignorance--things the seduced did not know.